Skip to content

 Caution with Caffeine-Containing Supplements

-Vitamins and minerals can interact not only with coffee, but supplements with stimulating effects should not be underestimated.
-These include guarana, green tea extract, or so-called pre-workout boosters, which often contain large amounts of caffeine themselves.
-As a result, daily caffeine intake can add up faster than expected.
+Not only vitamins and minerals can interact with coffee, but supplements with stimulating effects should not be underestimated.
+These include guarana, green tea extract, or so-called pre-workout boosters, which often contain large amounts of caffeine.
+This can lead to a quicker accumulation of daily caffeine intake than expected.

 According to the European Food Safety Authority (EFSA), up to 400 milligrams of caffeine per day is considered safe for healthy adults, while a maximum of 200 milligrams is recommended for pregnant and breastfeeding women.
 Regularly exceeding these amounts can lead to sleep disturbances, nervousness, and heart rhythm disorders.
 During pregnancy, there can also be risks for the unborn child.4